ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 The HTTP protocol does not provide means to protect the various message parts.
 Besides, it might be desirable to add additional guarantees to the ones provided by the transport layer (eg. HTTPS).
-This may be for:
+This may be in order to:
 - detect programming errors and corruption of stored data;
 - address the need for the representation-data to remain unmodified throughout multiple hops;
 - implement signature mechanisms that cover the desired parts of an HTTP exchange;